NIW Approvals: Biological Sciences Success Stories

 The NIW petition recognized that his research advancements in understanding the molecular basis of human diseases.
 The beneficiary’s I-140 petition was approved in 25 days.

 Works in the field of plant biology, and specifically in the area or flowering time control of plants and crops.

 USCIS approved a petition for an Assistant Professor, whose research has shown practical importance in the agriculture industry, indicating the importance of flowering control in plants.
-The major scientific discoveries reported by Dr. Hanzawa include molecular mechanism determining the actions of a pair of essential flowering regulators FT (florigen) and TFLT (anti-florigen), published in the top journal Proceedings of the National Academy of Sciences (PNAS) in 2005
+The major scientific discoveries include molecular mechanism determining the actions of a pair of essential flowering regulators FT (florigen) and TFLT (anti-florigen), published in the top journal Proceedings of the National Academy of Sciences (PNAS) in 2005

 Research Associate who works in the fields of infectious diseases, vector biology and circadian biology.

 USCIS approved a petition for a Research Associate whose research focuses on developing a transmission block vaccine to reduce the transmission of leishmaniasis and other vector-borne diseases, and on understanding the molecular basis for circadian clock issues as they pertain to human health.
-There is currently no vaccine to prevent leishmaniasis.
-Therefore Ms. Robles-Murguia’s research is aimed at finding candidates for the development of transmission blocking vaccines that can interfere and block pathogen development between the vectors.
+Because there currently is not a vaccine to prevent leishmaniasis, the research is aimed at finding candidates for the development of transmission blocking vaccines that can interfere and block pathogen development between the vectors.